 However, if your actions rise to the level of "misconduct," you will not be eligible to receive unemployment.
 In Minnesota, misconduct means any intentional or careless conduct that shows a substantial lack of concern for the employment or that is a serious violation of standards that an employer can reasonably expect from the employee.
 The following are examples of misconduct:

 To maintain your eligibility for unemployment benefits, you must be able to work, available to accept a job, and looking for employment.
-(For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
-If you’re offered a suitable position, you must accept it.
+If you're offered a suitable position, you must accept it.
 A position is suitable if it is reasonably related to your qualifications and if the hours, pay, distance, and other working conditions are typical of your occupation.
-However, the longer you are employed, the more willing you’ll have to be to accept a position that requires less skill or that pays lower wages.
+However, the longer you are employed, the more willing you'll have to be to accept a position that requires less skill or that pays lower wages.

 The DEED determines your weekly benefit amount.
-Your weekly benefit amount will be about 50% of your average weekly wage during the base period, up to a maximum of $640.
-Benefits are available for up to 26 weeks.
+Your weekly benefit amount will be about 50% of your average weekly wage during the base period, up to a maximum that changes every year, depending on the state's average weekly wage.
+(The maximum in the first half of 2021 was $762.)
+Benefits are normally available for up to 26 weeks.
 To get an idea of how much your weekly benefit might be, plug your information into the DEED Benefits Estimator.

-You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
-You can find online filing information and contact information at http://www.uimn.org.
+You may file your claim for unemployment benefits online or by phone.
 Once you file, you must continue to file weekly claims with the DEED for each week for which you are claiming benefits.

 Once it receives your application, the DEED will send you some documents, including a Determination of Benefit Account, indicating your potential weekly benefit amount and duration.

-If your unemployment claim is denied, you may request an appeal.
-Your request for appeal must be in writing (letter format is fine, or you can file online at the DEED website), and it must be received by the deadline stated in the DEED’s determination letter.
-After receiving your appeal request, a hearing will be scheduled to receive evidence from both you and your employer.
+If your unemployment claim is denied, you may request an appeal within 20 days after the denial notice was sent.
+You can file the appeal online (by logging into your DEED account), by mail, or fax.
+A hearing will be scheduled to receive evidence from both you and your employer.
 An Unemployment Law Judge (ULJ) will conduct the hearing, usually held by telephone, and will issue a written decision.

-If you disagree with the ULJ’s decision, you can file a Request for Reconsideration, asking the ULJ to reconsider.
+If you disagree with the ULJ's decision, you can file a Request for Reconsideration.
 If you are not satisfied with the result, you may appeal to the Minnesota Court of Appeals.